jonathanharrell/cjarellano-v2/content/posts/the-ampersand-inn-start-spreading-the-news.md

 ![](/static/img/5279855508_10104242245772747_7622903366958180888_n.jpg)

 \
 Super incredible thanks to my super incredible pals Kevin and Adam for coming along for the ride, being my emotional support buddies, and taking these sweet pics of me fumbling through absurdly unprepared remarks.
 (Once I bring up Doctor Who, I KNOW I’m rambling.)
-Last night reminded me that awards are terrific, but it’s the people - friends and fellow artists - who make magic that lasts.
+The ceremony reminded me that awards are terrific, but it’s the people - friends and fellow artists - who make magic that lasts.

 ![](/static/img/279889835_10104242245762767_8639637562257390218_n.jpg)